 Allowances for items of site works which serve the property such as yards, parking areas, landscaped areas, open storage areas, boundary fencing, underground site services and lighting should be based having regard to the following:-

-1. Where the items of site works serve a particular building the allowance should follow the allowance made on the building to which they relate.
-2. Where the items of site works serve the property as a whole the allowance should be based on the overall average allowance derived from the allowance made for all the buildings, civil works, plant and machinery items present on the site
+Where the items of site works serve the property as a whole the allowance should be based on the overall average allowance derived from the allowance made for all the buildings, civil works, plant and machinery items present on the site

 8.1.5 Stage 3 - Estimation of Cost of the Land.